ISRAEL AND HAMAS: The Facts

 The full Hamas Charter can be read here.
 Key excerpts can be read here.

-But why is Israel attacking civilians?
+But why did Israel deliberately attack civilians?

 It’s also important to distinguish between innocent civilians and combatants.
-We know that Hamas terrorists come in the form of men, women, and teenage children – so resorting to the term ‘women and children’ as a way of portraying innocence has less meaning than the claim implies.
+We know that Hamas terrorists came in the form of men, women, and teenage children – so resorting to the term ‘women and children’ as a way of portraying innocence has less meaning than the claim implies.
 We simply don’t yet know how many lives have been lost.

 The use of the term ‘genocide’ to describe Israels actions is useful only in as much as it quickly identifies the views of the person you’re reading or listening to as those of a heavily partisan extremist, because the description simply doesn’t bear close scrutiny.